Newest congressman Estes intends to help Trump change Washington

 They dispatched Texas Sen. Ted Cruz to Wichita to rally the troops on Monday and had the president and Vice President Mike Pence record robocalls on Estes’ behalf.
 The National Republican Congressional Committee funded a last-minute ad blitz slamming Thompson on abortion.

-After trailing in early returns, Estes pulled ahead largely on the strength of rural counties of the 4th Congressional District.
+After trailing in early returns, Estes pulled ahead on the strength of rural counties in the 4th Congressional District.
 Thompson won the more urban Sedgwick County by a small margin.
-Estes won with 52.5 percent of the vote to Thompson’s 45.7 percent.
+Estes won overall with 52.5 percent of the vote to Thompson’s 45.7 percent.
 Libertarian Chris Rockhold drew 1.7 percent.

 “We heard a lot from the national media and from people outside the state that we weren’t going to be able to win this race.
 We showed tonight that we were,” Estes said.
 “We’re still a Republican seat. ...
 We sent a message across the country that we’re still Republican.
 That message should echo.